gizunkar/data_engineering_projects/Project_4_Data_Lakes_With_Spark/README.md

 ## Data Model

 We have two source datasets for this project, which are both stored in JSON format.
- * Song Dataset: It contains metadata about a song and the artist of that song.
+ * Song Dataset: It contains metadata about songs and artists of songs.
  * Log Dataset: It contains logs on user activity on the app.

-In our target schema we have 1 fact table and 5 dimension tables.
-ER Diagram of data model is below
+ER diagram of data model is below.

 ![Image of ER Diagram](https://raw.githubusercontent.com/gizunkar/git_tutorial/master/aws_etl_er_diagram.png)